-It's not always easy to juggle school-related responsibilities like homework, university prep, advanced classes and extracurricular activities — not to mention socializing!
+Trying to balance everything from schoolwork, essays and projects to university prep, extracurricular events and social activities is no easy task!
 However, Sylvan’s study skills program in the Toronto region can help ensure your teen is well-equipped for this thrilling yet turbulent period in his or her life.
 Our study skills program is specifically aimed at students in grades 4-12 and focuses on "higher order" thinking strategies and techniques, including organization, time management and strategic planning.
-These skills can help set your child up for success in school, in university and in future careers.
-Contact us today to discover how our knowledgeable tutors in the Toronto region can help your child realize his or goals and take on increasing workloads with confidence.
+After all, equipping your child with effective study skills can translate into greater success in the classroom, in university and in future careers.
+Discover for yourself the many ways in which our knowledgeable tutors in the Toronto region can help set your child on the path to success.

 We Can Help With All Kinds of Study Skills, Including: